 Jamuna River history

 Formerly the name of the Jamuna river was Jonai.
-Earthquakes and severe floods between 1782 and 1787 changed the course of the then Jamuna river.
+Natural disasters like earthquakes and severe floods between 1782 and 1787 changed the course of the then Jamuna river.
 At Bahadurabad in Dewanganj Upazila of Jamalpur district, the Brahmaputra river changed its old course and flowed southwards as the Jamuna river and joined the Padma river at Goalanda.